philosodad/com.johnpdaigle/source/complexable/2018-02-18-the-kevin-bacon-problem.html.markdown

 #### Get The Data into Postgres:

-The first step is to get the data.
-One thing we'll also do is use use `tail` to get rid of the first line of the data, although we also want to use `head` to keep the first line of data.
+The first step is to get the data and prepare it for import.
+This involves using `head` and `tail` to split the .tsv file in two:

     :::bash
     $ wget https://datasets.imdbws.com/title.basics.tsv.gz